joshholmes/registry/README.md

 ## How to contribute

 1. Feedback:  We'd love feedback on what problems you are using Nitrogen to solve.
 Obviously, we'd also like to hear about where you ran into sharp edges and dead ends.
-Send us a message or file an issue.
+Let us know on IRC or file an issue.
-2. Pull requests:  If you'd like to tackle an issue, fork the repo, create a clean commit for the fix or enhancement (with tests if necessary), and send us a pull request.
+2. Pull requests:  If you'd like to tackle an issue, fork the repo, create a clean commit for the fix or enhancement (with tests if new ones are required), and send us a pull request.

 ## Other Projects

-Nitrogen has three subprojects that you should have a look at as well.
+Nitrogen has three other that you should have a look at as well.

 1. [client](https://github.com/nitrogenjs/client): The client library for building Nitrogen devices and applications.
 2. [admin](https://github.com/nitrogenjs/admin): An administrative tool for managing the Nitrogen service.